gsam95/Data-Stories/part-2.md

 **Summary**

 The third interview had suggestions on altering the tone.
 That I should claim and tell the user.
 Instead of leaving room for them to answer themselves.
-This would be a main change.
+This would be a significant change.
 I want the voter to decide for themselves.
 I feel the story is more effective when they conclude themselves.
 Feeding my ideas could be ineffective because there is so much of that outside anyway.
 This was a good observation, but I'll probably choose with the tone I have at the moment.

 The main thing I would like to address from my second interview is the 'give me some numbers to compare' the lynching and communal violence numbers with.
 This I feel is a good challenge both for the story telling and persoanlly - how do I make the numbers speak for themselves without any comparison.
 Any life lost is a crime.
 There shouldn't be a high/low comparison for the gravity to hit the reader.